samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### Secret Doors

 A secret door is crafted to blend into the wall that surrounds it.
-Sometimes faint cracks in the wall or scuff marks on the floor betray the secret door’s presence.
-Other than the fact that it’s hidden, a secret door is similar to a common door.
+Sometimes faint cracks in the wall or scuff marks on the floor betray the secret door's presence.
+Other than the fact that it's hidden, a secret door is similar to a common door.

 With the [Search](/sources/dnd/free-rules/rules-glossary#SearchAction) action, a character can search for a secret door along a 10-foot-square section of wall and make a Wisdom ([Perception](/sources/dnd/free-rules/playing-the-game#Skills)) check.
 On a successful check, the character finds any secret door hidden in that section of wall as well as the mechanism to open the door.
 The DC of the check depends on how well the secret door is hidden, as shown in the Secret Doors table.